 - Between 1990 and 2000, 147 children ages 14 and younger died from playground-related injuries.
 Of them, 82 (56%) died from strangulation and 31 (20%) died from falls to the playground surface.
 Most of these deaths (70%) occurred on home playgrounds (Tinsworth 2001).

 The hidden dangers a parent or guardian should be aware of according to the national Playground Safety Institute are (these are also known as the dirty dozen hidden defects):

-- Inadequate use zone – a use zone according to the NPSI is the area under and around playground equipment where a child might fall.
+- Inadequate use zone – a use zone, according to the NPSI, is the area under and around playground equipment where a child might fall.

 - Improper protective surfacing – most surfaces must be loose fill and measure 12 inches in depth with the loose fill.
-This must be absent standing water or other debris.
+This must be absent of standing water or other debris.

 - Protrusion and entanglement hazards – things that can cut a child or choke a child.